appliedolap/EssSharp/docs/FilesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="filesuploadpart"></a>
+<a id="filesuploadpart"></a>
 # **FilesUploadPart**
 > UploadFilePartResponse FilesUploadPart (string path, int partNum, string uploadId)

-Upload the part
+Upload File Part

-Upload Part request for each object part upload.
-It should contain upload ID.
+<p>Upload part of a file in a multipart file upload.
+You must have already initiated a multipart file upload.
+Provide the upload path, a part number (integer), and the unique upload ID that was returned from the Create Multipart File Upload operation.</p>

 ### Example
 ```csharp